VoltCruelerz/OwlMarble-Magic/feats/feats.md

 Once per turn when you roll damage for a melee weapon attack, you can reroll the damage and use either total.

+## Sharpshooter [Updated]

+You can make shots that others find impossible, granting you the following benefits:

+- Increase your Dexterity by 1, to a maximum of 20.
+- Your ranged attacks ignore partial cover.
+- Being within 5 feet of an enemy doesn't impose disadvantage on your ranged attacks.
+- Attacking at long range doesn't impose disadvantage on your ranged attacks.

 ## Shield Master [Updated by KibblesTasty]

 You use shields not just for protection but also for offense.
 You gain the following benefits while you are wielding a shield: